da-ssl/verbtrainer/README.md

     pip install -r requirements.txt

 ## Supported languages
-Currently, only Italien and French are supported and only with a limited number of verbs and tenses.
+Currently, only Italian and French are supported and only with a limited number of verbs and tenses.
 This program does not use a library to conjuate the verbs, it has a (very dirty, please don't look at that dogshit) sqlite-database.

 The User Interface is currently only available in German, but my goal is to add English in the near future.